 In the run up to Christmas, children are often asked if they have been ‘good’.
 Perhaps you have answered ‘I have been good as gold’, but do you know where that simile comes from?

 Let’s look at “as good as gold”.
 We use this to talk about behaviour, but gold doesn’t have any behaviour!
-It doesn’t move, it doesn’t think, it’s not alive, and therefore behaviour does not apply to it.
+It doesn’t move, it doesn’t think, it’s not alive, so why do we describe someone as being ‘as good as gold’?

 Although today we think of them as a basic part of our money, we haven’t been using paper banknotes for very long in historical terms.
 And when they were first introduced, a lot of people were wary of them, they thought they were being conned and they didn’t think of paper as being real money.